 The Portable Document Format (PDF) is a popular format for sharing content on the Web, especially when the precise formatting of the document is essential.
 PDF files are also common for creating forms and providing a downloadable version of content.
 Even with the ease of creating PDFs and the near ubiquity of end users being able to read PDF files, they do introduce a number of accessibility issues that need special attention.
 Here are a couple of things to keep in mind when creating PDF documents.

-- In Microsoft Word, this means using things like the built-in styles for providing a semantic structure to your document, like using Heading 1 and Heading 2, instead of simply making certain text bigger and bolder to denote a heading.
+- In Microsoft Word, this means using things like the built-in styles for providing a semantic structure to your document, such as using Heading 1 and Heading 2, instead of simply making certain text bigger and bolder to denote a heading.

 - In Microsoft Word, only the Windows version of Word supports creating accessible PDFs.
 PDFs created in the OS X version of Word will not be accessible.
 In this case you will need to either

-- simply give the user the original Microsoft Word document which has been authored according to best practices
+- simply give the user the original Microsoft Word document that has been authored according to best practices

 use Adobe Acrobat to retrofit the necessary accessibility information